Davi-S/caad-erp/docs/WORKFLOWS.md

 ### Standard Immediate Payment Checkout

-Immediate sales cover transactions where payment is collected at checkout via Cash, PIX QR code, or other payment methods.
+Immediate sales cover transactions where payment is collected at checkout via **Cash**, **PIX QR code**, or **Other** payment methods.
 Recording a sale appends a `SALE` entry to the transaction ledger, immediately deducting the sold quantity from on-hand stock and logging the collected gross revenue.

+The **Other** payment method is a general-purpose option for any payment channel that does not fit Cash or PIX (e.g. debit/credit card readers, bank transfer, or alternative digital wallets).
+It behaves identically to Cash at the system
+level: the cashier collects the payment and manually confirms receipt before the sale is finalized.

+#### PIX Payment Flow and Manual Confirmation

+When PIX is selected, the system generates a QR code via the Mercado Pago integration and waits for automatic bank confirmation (webhook).
+If automatic confirmation does not arrive within the configured timeout, the payment panel remains active and the cashier can **manually confirm** that the payment was received outside the automatic channel.
+This fallback prevents the checkout from being indefinitely blocked by slow or failed connection.

 ### Discounts, Promotional Items, and Zero-Revenue Sales